tokee/evil-website/README.md

 Maybe the webserver should be able to run in 2 modes:

 * Standard-compliant: Right a the edge of the standards
-* Everything-goes: Try to crash harvesters and indexers even when it iolates the standards
+* Everything-goes: Try to crash harvesters and indexers even when it violates the standards

 ## Status
 Only at the idea stage: Check the issue tracker